Skip to main content

 An excerpt from the ombudsman form Andy Perkins filled out by hand after the June 1993 incident.
 In type, the form reads: “My grievance is (tell what the problem is):” Andy writes: “I was sitting in my room, knocking on my door, when John Macdonald came to my door and told me to stop.
 I told him I need the nurse for my hand.
 There was an argument and John Macdonald grabbed my neck for no reason.”
 The next line on the form reads: “The grounds/arguments for grievance are:” Andy writes: “I don’t think staff should physically touch a resident unless they are losing control.”

 All three staffers – McDonald, Searles, and Decker – are now named as abusers in the civil lawsuits.
 McDonald died in 2010.
-Searles declined comment through an attorney.
 A voicemail left on a phone number listed in Decker’s name was not returned.

-Searles is also criminally charged for sexual assaults that allegedly took place in 1995, two years after the incident with Andy Perkins.
-Searles has pleaded not guilty.
+Searles was also criminally charged for sexual assaults that allegedly took place in 1995, two years after the incident with Andy Perkins.
+Searles, who had pleaded not guilty, died while awaiting trial in July 2024.

 Black-and-white photograph of Andy Perkins, age 48, walking along the railroad tracks in Milton, NH, wearing a baseball hat, zip-up jacket, jeans, and dark sneakers.